Prakash2628/Multi-Document-Summarization-PROJECT/README.md

 # Backend run Process
--> open new terminal and keep the front terminal don't remove it.
+-> open new terminal and keep the frontend terminal don't remove it.

 1.Run the command in that terminal: